CS in Schools is a free industry-supported programme that helps teachers learn how to successfully teach coding.

 If you’d like to help coding be taught effectively in schools, this is a great chance to make a difference by helping a teacher develop their skills.
 You can make a difference to Australian education, and help build a stronger diverse population of students who might consider computing as their career path.
 You’ll also have fun, meet people, and help teachers and students succeed at school.

-We’re mostly looking for volunteers who can visit a classroom for two hours per week for one or two terms to work with Year 7 teachers, beginning February 2020.
-Please note that you must be attend a pre-term weekend workshop, and that travel to and from the school takes additional time.
+We’re mostly looking for volunteers who can visit a classroom for two hours per week for one or two terms to work with Year 7 teachers.
+We are now recruiting volunteers for the second half of 2020 and for the 2021 programme.
+Please note that you must attend a weekend workshop before you start in the programme.
+Please also note that travel to and from the school takes additional time each week.

 There will be a few opportunities for volunteers who have less time available and still want to help.
 A few of the teachers in the programme are more experienced, and only need mentoring support that is typically remote.
 This mode typically involves weekly phone or video calls, very occasional visits to the school, and online support.

-Please click here to apply for the 2020 programme.
+Please click here to apply to be a volunteer.

 CS in Schools is volunteer-based programme.
 Volunteers are computing professionals who want to give back by spending time helping teachers become confident and competent at teaching coding and computational thinking.